kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

     return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.
 - JP15 - Enable output of HDRV on Video DIN socket for RGBtoHDMI support (from 1.0a)
 - JP16 - Change the Reset switch from NMI (12) to full CPU reset (23)
+- JP17 - Selects CPU High speed when in Hig speed mode
+  - Note 1&2 are bridged by default and select 3.55 Mhz when in high speed mode
+  - Note 2&3 select 5.32 Mhz as the high speed mode.
+If bridging cut 1&2 first
 - JP19 - Provide +5V power to external monitor via DIN connector.
 Cut to disable
 - JP21, JP27 - Configures the type and Page of the main ROM.
   - Note : JP21 controls Pin 21, and JP27 controls Pin 27